8 Of The Best Pottery Classes In Brisbane

 Clayschool

 Like playschool, but for adults, and the time on the rocket clock is half past a pottery wheel.
 West End is home to plenty of quirky crafts, so there’s no surprises this little gem is hidden down on Montague Road as well.
-Clayschool is headed up by pottery veteran, Ray Cavill, who facilitates classes for every skill level from novice to expert.
-Join Ray and his team for all kinds of clay adventures like pottery, wheel techniques, mould making, specialist techniques and even clay theory (hand us the textbook baby, we’re ready!).
-Check out their term classes and short workshops to see what tickles your fancy the most.
+Clayschool doesn't offer casual classes; instead you can enroll in terms that will take you on all kinds of of clay adventures like pottery, wheel techniques, mould making, specialist techniques and even clay theory (hand us the textbook baby, we’re ready).
+Note, these courses are popular, so you'll have to join the waitlist to get in one one.

 The Ceramic Studio